Categories

 This is the perfect opportunity to unwind, recharge, and connect with others in a unique, tranquil setting.

-Food and drink options include morning tea/coffee, a delicious 3-course vegetarian/vegan lunch, and refreshment while bathing (with your choice of a glass of prosecco, G&T, or elderflower presse).
+Food and drink options include morning tea/coffee, a delicious lunch, and refreshment while bathing (with your choice of a glass of prosecco, G&T, or elderflower presse).
 Additional drinks are self-funded.

 Please note that although this is a private event where we will have our own use of hot tubs, yoga studio and lunch area, PAUS is open to other people.